apache/spark/docs/security.md

 Similarly, a Hive token will be obtained if Hive is in the classpath, and the configuration includes URIs for remote metastore services (`hive.metastore.uris` is not empty).

+If an application needs to interact with other secure Hadoop filesystems, their URIs need to be explicitly provided to Spark at launch time.
+This is done by listing them in the `spark.kerberos.access.hadoopFileSystems` property, described in the configuration section below.

 Delegation token support is currently only supported in YARN and Mesos modes.
 Consult the deployment-specific page for more information.